pagekeysolutions/pkos/docs/blog/22-vga-regs/index.md

 ### Text Mode Attribute Byte

 Another blatant error in the code was forgetting to set the color attribute byte when printing characters to the screen.
 The result was that when clearing the screen in graphics mode, all color bytes get set to 0, which makes the font black text on a black background when you return to text mode.
-This was a cause of great confusion until someone asked about how text colors work and I revisited that part of the code - so thank you to that person for asking!
+This was a cause of great confusion until someone asked about how text colors work and I revisited that part of the code - so thank you to Brigita Yantie for pointing it out!

-TODO lookup name

 ### VGA Font Basics